knative/community/REPOSITORY-GUIDELINES.md

 ### The fine print

-Steering and Trademark reserve the right to require that repos be removed or transferred out of the `knative-sandbox` organization and API groups to be renamed.
+Steering and Trademark reserve the right to require that repos be removed or transferred out of the `knative-extensions` organization and API groups to be renamed.
 This is intended to simplify the process in the common case, while giving Steering or Trademark the ability to step in and rectify problems that may arise.